 There is further an interface package to Fortran, FORPXL written by Martin Jüttner (now Aston University), that provides access to PXL from applications written in the Fortran language, thus allowing to use these older applications on current systems without the need for a rewrite.
 FORPXL is described in the special issue of Spatial Vision (Part I).

 A further set of C routines for psychophysical experimentation under DOS is the library exp by Don McLeod, developed out of earlier work by Jeff Mulligan, John Krauskopf, and Walter Kropfl.
 The documentation of how to use is contained in the program sources.
 Interaction with the user is by parameter files.
 The library contains a 'staircase with "conservatism" to limit excursions from previously presented values'.
 There is further a set of Matlab scripts for the analysis of data acquired with exp.

-For the more specific purpose of presentation strategy, there is Lew Harvey's (Boulder, CO) library MLPest (previously called ML-TEST) which implements a maximum likelihood staircase procedure.
-It is avaliable in standard C and C++ and should be mostly machine independent.
-For the Mac and the PC you can download executable files from Harvey's web page.
+Lew Harvey's (Boulder, CO) library MLPest (previously called ML-TEST) is notable for its excellent documentation (in the code and in a paper) that eased my way of using it immensely.
+It implements a maximum likelihood staircase procedure, is avaliable in standard C and C++ and should be mostly machine independent.
+For the Mac and the PC, executable files can be downloaded from Harvey's web page.
 There is a good treatment in Harvey (1986), Behav.
 Res.
 Meth.
 Instr.
 Comp.
 18, 623-632, and in Harvey (1997) which appeared in Spatial Vision 11, 121-128.
-Harvey's documentation is especially thorough and helpful.

 Bernhard Treutwein has a package YAAP for adaptive staircasing, based on Bayesian statistics, which has certain refinements over the maximum-likelihood approach.
 The package is written in Component Pascal but if requested can be provided machine-translated to C.